spockframework/spock/docs/interaction_based_testing.rst

 real subscribers to the mock object.
 The mock object's instance isn't ever passed to the publisher;
 it is only used to describe the interaction.

- .. note:: Global mocks can only be created for a class type.
-They effectively replace
+ .. note:: A global mock can only be created for a class type.
+It effectively replaces
            all instances of that type for the duration of the feature method.

 Since global mocks have a somewhat, well, global effect, it's often convenient